Source library for Bend police technology oversight, including public records, vendor documents, policy research, and model safeguards.

 This source library uses different types of sources for different purposes.

-• Official City materials are used for Bend-specific claims about agendas, contracts, costs, approvals, issue summaries, and program descriptions.
+• Official City materials are used for Bend-specific claims about agendas, contracts, costs, approvals, issue summaries, program descriptions, and public records.

-• Vendor documents are used to understand product descriptions, terms, privacy policies, cloud services, AI tools, ALPR products, and software ecosystems.
+• Vendor documents are used to understand product descriptions, terms, privacy policies, cloud services, AI tools, ALPR products, video systems, and software ecosystems.

 • Civil liberties and watchdog sources are used for policy analysis, risk framing, model safeguards, and public accountability recommendations.

-• Government and technical sources are used for legal, technical, biometric, and accuracy issues.
+• Government and technical sources are used for legal, technical, biometric, cybersecurity, and accuracy issues.

 • News reporting is used for other-city examples and current developments, especially where official records are not yet included.